yannickferenczi/the-hangman-game/README.md

 | F07 |   | X |   |   |   |   |   |   |
 | F08 |   |   |   |   |   |   |   | X |
 | F09 |   |   |   |   |   |   | X |   |

+[^1]: A cross at the intersection of 'F' codes and 'US' codes means that the feature answers the user story.

 ### Testing responsiveness and cross platform compatibility